A local’s travel guide to the best winter activities in Munich. Here is what to do in Munich from December to March.

 2. Visit one of the many castles in and around Munich

 I have to warn you, though.
 Castle Neuschwanstein is already extraordinary kitschy..er beautiful in summer.
-If you visit in winter, I’m sure you will suffer from a sensual overload.
+If you visit in winter (click to find out how), I’m sure you will suffer from a sensual overload.
 Please also bear in mind, the castle of castles is located about a 2 hour’s drive away from Munich.
 Here’s a list of the best day trips from Munich for your convenience.